 The Coleus plant enjoys popularity among gardeners for inclusion in their outdoor gardens and as an indoor plant.

-Coleus foliage varies from light yellowish, green and pink, to deep and dark red, purple and even purplish-black.
+Coleus foliage colours range from light yellowish, green and pink, to deep and dark red, purple and even purplish-black.
 You can also find chartreuse and orange Coleus varieties.

 The texture of the leaves is different depending on the variety.
 Having a wide range of colors, Coleus adds a nice ornamental touch to the garden, especially through the periods when flowering plants are not in bloom.